 - The UPSC negative marking for the CSAT will be 0.83.

-As a detailed paper, the UPSC Mains Exam format differs from the prelims format.
-The 2023 UPSC Mains is expected to take place on September 15th.
+The UPSC Main Exam Pattern consists of nine papers, two of which are qualifying in nature and the remaining seven are merit-determining papers.
 Those who pass the preliminary exam are qualified to take the main examination.
-For a better understanding of the subjects included on the test, download the UPSC Mains Syllabus.
+For a better understanding of the subjects included in the main exam, download the UPSC Mains Syllabus 2024.
 Candidates must sit both qualifying and merit papers in accordance with the UPSC Mains Exam Pattern.